 I know there are a variety of things to get back to and the house is a mess.
 But take time and slow down to be with your little one.
 Put the phone down.
 And in reality, look at and be there with them.
 Whether it’s the morning cuddles, babbling with them, or seeing them play in the bath.

 I have exerted way too much in Googling as well as reading regarding ways to be a good mom in my first year, from breastfeeding to sleep to discipline.
 Please follow your instincts and do whatever works for your baby and you.

-- It’s ok to have some me time.
+- It’s ok to have some me-time.

 For an initial couple of months of motherhood, I looked-for everything to do by myself subsequent to recovering from the C-sec.
 I am not accusing my baby here, but rather I let her took charge of my life and I lost the feeling of the individual I used to be before motherhood.
 I reexamined what was imperative to me and tried to set aside a few minutes for myself.

 To begin with, it sensed unusual to be without a baby attached to my hip.
-Soon later, it felt refreshed, and I felt liberated and more keen to my little one.
+Soon later, it felt refreshed, and I felt liberated and more keen on my little one.
 If somebody offers to watch the child or prepare a meal for you, take them up on it.
 You don’t need to be supermom constantly.